amarino1979/Final_Project/README.md

 - Add user and post model.
 So I will add user Auth again as a stretch goal.
 - Add proper error handling for the api calls since they are limited.
 - Investigate more robust external API.
-- Finish adding components: footer for homepage, carousel with market news.